The big news for this week is the release of Corel’s updated version of VideoStudio from Pro X8 to Pro X9.

 “Ducking” is the action of lowering the background music or sound when any voiceover or narration starts then raising that sound back up when the narration finishes.

-The ducking feature in VideoStudio can do this quite well automatically by analysing the audio tracks and making the necessary adjustments.
+The ducking feature in VideoStudio can do this quite well automatically by analyzing the audio tracks and making the necessary adjustments.

 It is certainly not a perfect system but way better then trying to do it manually!